- How to create an employee skills matrix.

 You may not be an expert on the job, but you should start familiarizing yourself with the work as soon as you can.
 It’s a good idea to visit job sites and shadow the employees during their daily tasks.

-When Snowball, a subsidiary of Acquira, bought HVAC company Anderson, we began by visiting a handful of sites in order to understand what the work looked like.
+When Acquira participated in the acquisition of one HVAC company in the Southeastern US, we began by visiting a handful of sites in order to understand what the work looked like.
+We'll leave the name of the company and any employees anonymous in order to protect their privacy.
 By doing that, we were able to identify three distinct tasks that the company did: